 If your summer water use is higher than the budget above, you have room to conserve.

-Converting lawn areas to WaterSmart landscaping, and shoring up or replacing irrigation parts with more efficient ones.
-EBMUD's landscape rebates and mulch coupons can help.
+Converting lawn areas to WaterSmart landscaping, and shoring up or replacing irrigation parts with more efficient ones with help from an EBMUD rebate.

 Get a copy of EBMUD's Plants and Landscapes for Summer-Dry Climates, an award-winning book to help you plan your new landscape.